coughe/issue-forge/README.md

 - Validation never mutates input
 - Fixing is explicit and opt-in
 - Execution is deterministic
-- Drift is impossible unless you bypass the tool
+- Drift is impossible unless bypassed